agmmnn/hdrihaven_down/README.md

 ## hdrihaven_down

-Download HDRI files with preview images from [hdrihaven.com](https://hdrihaven.com/hdris/?c=all).
+Download HDRIs from [hdrihaven.com](https://hdrihaven.com/hdris/?c=all) with multiple resolutions and preview images.

 ### Features: